The guide to Opera's privacy and security features

 Remember that the ethical use of fingerprinting is an important tool to help websites detect and prevent fraud.
 It allows legitimate users and devices to enjoy streamlined, safe experiences.

 Even if you're bent on foiling device identification, anti-fingerprinting techniques don't affect the effectiveness of fingerprint-based browser identification much.
-Despite anti-fingerprinting measures, Fingerprint has a 99.5 percent identification accuracy across major browsers like Chrome, Microsoft Edge, Firefox, and Safari.
+Despite anti-fingerprinting measures, Fingerprint has industry-leading identification accuracy across major browsers like Chrome, Microsoft Edge, Firefox, and Safari.
 Fingerprint doesn't advertise Opera support specifically, but it has high identification accuracy on Chromium-based browsers, which include Edge and Opera.

 Conclusion